Stellar Wheel

 i.e., What happened in the past that makes one feel frustrated with their abilities?

-Chiron in the 1st House challenges one to find their psychological center - nourishing and providing parenting for oneself rather than depending on the external world to provide comfort and security.
-Without this base, one is more easily unbalanced and may move in many different directions emotionally as the wind blows.
+Chiron in the 1st House challenges one to find their psychological center—nourishing and providing parenting for oneself rather than depending on the external world for comfort and security.
+Without this base, one is more easily unbalanced and may move in different emotional directions as the wind blows.

 5